rust-stuco/lectures/week6/slides.md

 ```

 * If we only want to run ignored tests, we can run `cargo test -- --ignored`
-* If we want all tests, we can run `cargo test -- --include-ignored`
+* If we want to run all tests, we can run `cargo test -- --include-ignored`

 ---